Blue Revolution (Venezuela)

-The Blue Revolution or Revolución Reconquistadora ("Reconquering Revolution") or Los Azules ("The Blues") was an armed insurrection in the context of the Venezuelan civil wars that took place during the nineteenth century in 1867 and 1868.
+The Blue Revolution or Revolución Reconquistadora ("Reconquering Revolution") or Los Azules ("The Blues") was an armed insurrection in 1867 and 1868, in the context of the Venezuelan civil wars that took place during the nineteenth century.
 Through this rebellion, various political and regional groups overthrew President Manuel Ezequiel Bruzual, interim successor of the Marshal Juan Crisóstomo Falcón who had resigned after pressure.
-These military actions were the conclusion of the long political conflict that confronted various liberal sectors and the Falcón government.
+These military actions were the conclusion of the long political conflict that confronted various liberal factions and the Falcón government.

 Background

-The causes of the revolution can be traced back to 1864, a year after the liberal victory in the Federal War and the rise to power of Falcón, who had to face strong dissidence from his own movement, which began to arm itself after the public resignation of the Minister of War and Navy Manuel Ezequiel Bruzual, and for more than three years it accumulated political and military leaders within its ranks, many of them highly favored by the government.
-The first uprisings, which took place within a regional level, were quickly repressed by the government.
-The central army numbered just 3,000 regulars in 1866, too small to defeat the forces of the regional caudillos.
+The causes of the revolution can be traced back to 1864, a year after the liberal victory in the Federal War and the rise to power of Falcón, who had to face strong dissidence from his own movement, which began to arm itself after the public resignation of the Minister of War and Navy Manuel Ezequiel Bruzual.
+For more than three years it gathered political and military leaders within its ranks, many of them highly favored by the government.
+The first uprisings, which took place on a regional level, were quickly repressed by the government.
+The central army numbered just 3,000 regulars in 1866, not enough to defeat the forces of the regional caudillos.

 However, due to the increasingly repressive central administration, insurgent groups began to spread throughout the country in 1867, mainly after the imprisonment of General Manuel Ezequiel Bruzual.
-This led to an alliance between liberals and conservatives to gain strength as an opposition.
+This led to a "Blue" alliance between liberals and conservatives to gain strength as an opposition.
 In September of that year, a committee of liberals and conservatives was formed in Caracas whose main objective was to overthrow the government.
 Among its leading members were figures such as Generals Luciano Mendoza and Pedro Ezequiel Rojas, as well as Guillermo Tell Villegas, Elías Rodríguez, Martín J. Sanabria, and José Antonio Mosquera.